 Once these ingredients have all been mixed together they are left to ferment for around 7 – 10 days.
 Once this process is complete the drink is full of polyphenols, fibre, vitamins, antibiotic substances and bacteria.

 Due to the array of healthy components found in the drink, kombucha has become a cure for all manner of diseases and health issues.
 Health claims have included its anti-inflammatory properties, reducing blood pressure, improving your immune system and helping your gastrointestinal function.
 But which of these are actually true and is it worth investing in?

 Side note: due to the fermentation process kombucha will contain a small percentage of alcohol.
 If you are intolerant or want to avoid it is best not to consume this drink.

-Well, unfortunately to date there are no great quality studies to back up all these claims.
-But that isn’t to say it isn’t worth drinking.
+Well, unfortunately to date there are no great quality studies to back up all the claims that are made about kombucha.
+That isn’t to say it isn’t worth drinking.
 More studies are currently being conducted and there are still some benefits to kombucha despite lack of clinical trials in humans.